Last Updated: 07/19/2015

 Click here to view the back side of the call.

-high pitched because there are very few jackrabbits around here.
+so it is high pitched because there are very few jackrabbits around

 I started out with a series if high pitched cries without any raspy ness.
 Thirty seconds and I am still calling and here comes the coyote almost up to the edge of the haystack from my left.
 That was quick!!
 Well, I moved around to take a shot at him and he never slowed down.
 He turned away and threw in the afterburner.
 By the time I got turned, he was just about to go over a rise at 136 large steps and I wouldn't be able to see him again till he was at least 500 yards away.
 I don't usually take a running shot, but it was the only chance I had.
 I touched one off and ka-plop and down went the coyote.

 The 95 gr 243 Nosler Ballistic Tip made almost a perfect "Texas Heart Shot".
 It entered about 1" below the anus and there was no exit.
 There was a large bulge on right side of the coyote.

 Ladobe's calls sure are quick.
 Here is a picture of the coyote.